CakeDC/cakephp-phpstan/README.md

 ### TableGetMatchOptionsTypesRule
 This rule check if the options (args) passed to Table::get are valid find options types.

-### ControllerMethodMustReturnRule
+### ControllerMethodMustBeUsedRule
-This rule enforces that controller methods like `render()` and `redirect()` must be returned to prevent unreachable code.
-These methods should always be used with a `return` statement to make the control flow explicit.
+This rule enforces that controller methods like `render()` and `redirect()` must be used (returned or assigned) to prevent unreachable code.
+These methods should not be called in void context - use them with a `return` statement or assign them to a variable to make the control flow explicit.

 <details>
       <summary>Examples:</summary>